haskell Category

 Crossword puzzles in Haskell

 Every year or so I come back to the problem of writing a crossword puzzle compiler/player.
-I think Javascript would be the most promising for a web-based player, though I've given it a go in Java and Perl too.
-Modeling the problem is interesting in an Object Oriented language - I would find myself getting bogged down with [...]
+I think Javascript would be the most promising for a web-based player, though I’ve given it a go in Java and Perl too.
+Modeling the problem is interesting in an Object Oriented language – I would find myself getting […]

 On Saturday I gave an updated version of my Functional Pe(a)rls talk.
-This time around I cut the whistlestop tour of builtin FP techniques in Perl (map/grep/join) and added a section on Monads - what they are and how to implement them.
-I'd originally worried that the slides might have been over-academic and [...]
+This time around I cut the whistlestop tour of builtin FP techniques in Perl (map/grep/join) and added a section on Monads – what they are and how to implement them.
+I’d originally worried that the slides might have been over-academic and hard to […]

 Will on #geekup has been working on a Countdown letters and numbers game solver written in Python.
 I thought it'd be fun to try to do it in Haskell, and started with the letters game (anagram) solver.
 Starting with a string of jumbled letters, the goal is to make the longest possible anagram.
-I remember the first time [...]
+I remember […]